 \Graduates are prepared to become an entry level nail technician.
+This course is taught in English.

 NAIL TECHNOLOGY (400 HOURS) COURSE OVERVIEW

 The course is divided into pre-clinical classroom instruction and clinical service learning experiences.

 - 1. Pre-clinical Classroom Instruction: The first 112 hours are devoted to classroom workshops, demonstration, and practical experience.
 You will learn nail principles, technical information, and professional practices. - 2.
 Clinic Classroom Learning Experience: The remaining 288 hours are spent in the clinic classroom area, gaining practical experience.